bpftrace/website-staging/blog/2025-05-13-hygienic-macros.md

 The language, as it is today, makes this ambiguous.
 However, for macros, because we’re just doing a text replacement, variables and maps are always passed by reference.
 The “hygiene” part is to ensure that all interactions with variables and maps outside of the scope of a macro are intentional; foot-gun prevention.
 Inside of a macro, authors are free to declare and create new variables (but not maps), which never escape the scope of the macro e.g.

 ```
-macro add_one($x) {
+macro if_gt_zero($x) {
   let $y = 5;
   $x > 0 ? $x : $y
 }
 ```

-Now you might have noticed that the macros in the examples above all end with a bare expression:
+Now you might have noticed that some of the macros in the examples above end with a bare expression e.g.

 ```
 macro add_one($a) {